hiviah/brmdoor_libnfc/README.md

 If you installed libnfc from source, the default directory might be `/usr/local/etc/nfc` instead of `/etc/nfc`.

+## Conflicts with other running software - pcscd, pn533 kernel modules

+If you have `pcscd` running, it will take over the reader and you can't use it.
+Kill/stop pcscd service/process if running.

+Similarly, you have to blacklist `pn533` and `pn533_usb` kernel modules (usually in a file like `/etc/modprobe.d/blacklist.conf`).

 ## Known bugs (TODO)

 * The open-switch module that changes topic based on status of GPIO switch can set status,